Mitch Drain – Guitar and Vocals

 Nils Lawrence – Bass Guitar and Vocals

 Nils was born in Rockville, Maryland and has been Rockin’ ever since!
 At the age of 7 he learned drums and quickly turned to Bass Guitar when the drumset he ordered in the mail turned out to be just a music stand.
 He moved to Connecticut and started his first band (Tuff Luck) at age 12.
 With his father as manager, his band played every roller skating rink, and all ages club in New England.
 Nils moved to Hollywood, CA. at age 20 and joined Creep, a high energy, pop punk band.
 They enjoyed success for the next 8 years with record deals in Japan, France, Benelux, Bulgaria and Denmark.
 They were one of the first bands to ever record on Pro Tools with production pioneer Rhett Lawrence (Mariah Carey/Kelly Clarkson).
 The band toured all over Eastern Europe and Germany opening up for such bands as Motorhead, Iron Maiden and ZZ Top.
 Since then, Nils has played in other notable bands such as The Crazyheads (Nicole Rene), The spanish rock band Moxi and Bad Dog No Biscuit, a Latin/Funk band that appeared on Showtime’s “Resurrection Blvd”.
 In 2004 Nils took the helm fronting his own hard rock band Shock of the New.
-He has worked with such industry giants as Michael Bearden (Michael Jackson), Steve Stevens (Billy Idol) and most recently recorded Bass tracks for Slash (Guns N’ Roses), MAB Band (Michael Angelo Batio), and recently fronted a Police Tribute Band called The Police Lockdown.
+He has worked with such industry giants as Michael Bearden (Michael Jackson), Steve Stevens (Billy Idol), Slash (Guns N’ Roses), MAB Band (Michael Angelo Batio), and recently fronted a Police Tribute Band called The Police Lockdown.

 Gary Ferraro – Drums

 Gary hails from Pittsburgh, PA. and began playing the drums at age 3.
 He traded in his first drumset for a professional set played by the drummer for “The Lettermen” back in the 60’s.
-Long time played in the casino "Trump" of Las Vegas and Gary love poker.
-He is not passionate player.
-Playing Top 40, Big Band and Jazz hits, he then found Hard Rock/Heavy Metal in the late 70’s & 80’s.
+Playing Top 40, Big Band and Jazz hits, Gary then found Hard Rock/Heavy Metal in the late 70’s & 80’s.
 Playing in one of Hollywood’s Big hair bands of the 80’s, “Amazon” toured and played all of the big venues at that time such as the Roxy, The Troubadour, FM Station, and Gazzarri’s opening and headlining with bands like Warrant, Bang Tango, Pretty Boy Floyd, Hurricane, and Faster Pussycat just to name a few.
 Gary’s influences include Buddy Rich, Louie Bellson, Ginger Baker, John Bonham, Alex Van Halen and Peter Criss.